Need immediate help?

 When you make a CONFIDENTIAL report, the Confidential Intake Coordinator will contact you to set up a confidential meeting with the Speak Up Lead in your College.

-This meeting allows for a discussion regarding your complaint, potential ways forward, outcome options, and any concerns that you may have regarding confidentiality.
+This meeting allows for a discussion regarding your report, potential ways forward, outcome options, and any concerns that you may have regarding confidentiality.

 Based on this confidential discussion, you will then confirm whether or not you wish to pursue your concern, resubmit it as an ANONYMOUS report, or even withdraw it.